MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

  **Accessibility note:**SharePoint Server supports the accessibility features of common browsers to help you administer deployments and access sites.
 For more information, see [Accessibility for SharePoint 2013](/SharePoint/accessibility-guidelines).

-If you haven't already done this, read [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md) before you start to configure anything.This is important because the planning article helps you make important decisions and record them on the [SharePoint hybrid deployment worksheet](https://go.microsoft.com/fwlink/?LinkId=391835), referred to in the rest of this article as the worksheet.
+If you haven't already done this, read [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md) before you start to configure anything.This is important because the planning article helps you make important decisions and record them on the [SharePoint hybrid deployment worksheet](https://go.microsoft.com/fwlink/?LinkId=391835), referred to in the rest of this article as the worksheet.
 This in turn informs which procedures in this article to use and which you can skip over.

 If you've read the planning article, you should have already done the following: